pahanc/malariasimulation_import_mosq/README.md

 ## Usage

-To run this modified version of malariasimulation, input files generated from the mosquito metapopulation model developed in Hancock, P.A., North, A. et al. are required.
-These files are located here:
+To run this modified version of malariasimulation, files containing site specific model parameters are required.
+These files are located in the github repository https://github.com/pahanc/inputs-for-malariasimulation_import_mosq .
+Input files generated from the mosquito metapopulation model developed in Hancock, P.A., North, A. et al. are also required.
+These files are in the subdirectories **May 23 stoch** and **May 23 Emerge** .

-In addition, files containing site specific model parameters are required.
-These files are located in the github repository https://github.com/pahanc/inputs-for-malariasimulation_import_mosq

 To run the modified malariasimulation model with the default parameters, you